RealKinetic/locust_k8s/Blog_part_2.md

 ### Managing

+We recommend that you start with a single user test to verify that everything is working before attempting to throw serious load at your app.
+You can use many of the commands for interacting with the pods, nodes, clusters from the [cheatsheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/) to inspect your cluster if any issues are arising.
+Tailing the logs (`kubectl logs -f my-pod` or `kubectl logs -f my-pod -c my-container`) is often the quickest way to see if any issues are arising.

 For more information on managing Container Engine clusters visit the following documentation: https://kubernetes.io/docs/user-guide/managing-deployments/

 ### Deployment Cleanup

-Once you have run your tests you will want to cleanup your locust cluster to avoid accuring costs.
-To teardown the workload simulation cluster, use the following steps.
+Once you have run your tests you will want to cleanup your locust cluster to avoid accruing costs.
+To tear down the workload simulation cluster, use the following steps.
 First, delete the Kubernetes cluster:

     $ gcloud container clusters delete locust-cluster